How to Find Coupons In the Newspaper

 The advertising inserts you see in the newspaper are usually designed for different regions of the country or county.
 The coupons offered in your paper may not be the same as what is offered in my paper.
 Therefore, buying out of town Sunday newspapers can be a good resource for finding coupons not normally designated for your area.

 This is not only good for building a more diverse collection of coupons, but it can also save more money because many times grocery stores do not mark down items that coincide with the local coupon inserts.
-By collecting coupons from other areas we might find more items on sale which we can match with the coupons we find in out of town newspapers.
+By collecting coupons from other areas, we might find more items on sale which we can match with the coupons we find in out of town newspapers.

 Other Sources for Newspaper Inserts

-- Neighborhood Recycle Bins: In areas where the laws permit it, many couponers will walk the neighborhood in the evening when people place their newspaper recycle bins on the curb.
+- Neighborhood Recycling Bins: In areas where the laws permit it, many couponers will walk the neighborhood in the evening when people place their newspaper recycle bins on the curb.
 One man's trash can become a coupon clipper's treasure, but be sure to check the laws for examining other people’s trash in your area first.

 - Public Places: Look for abandoned newspapers in public places such as airports, hotels, waiting rooms, commuter trains, coffee houses, and restaurants.